Leaving Certificate (Ireland): Historical CAO points system

 From 1992 to 2016, subdivided A, B, C, D, E, F and NG grades were awarded at the Leaving Certificate.
 A common points system was used by the CAO using six subjects.
-From 2012, 25 bonus points were given for higher-level Mathematics at D grades.
+From 2012, 25 bonus points were given for higher-level Mathematics at D grades and above.
 Before, the University of Limerick awarded up to 40 bonus points for Mathematics (Higher Level) in an increasing scale of points starting at five bonus points for a C3 continuing up to 40 for an A1 grade.
 This was an attempt to correct the decline in demand for scientific subjects.
 In 2009, 16.2% of students attempted the higher level Mathematics paper.

 Before 1992, the Leaving Certificate awarded A, B, C, D, E, F and NG grades without subdivisions, providing broader grade bands similar to those introduced in 2017.
 While there was a common application system from the 1970s, the method of calculating points varied from institution to institution and even type of qualification, up to 1991.
 The number of subjects considered for points and Mathematics bonuses were not consistent.
 For example, in some cases bonus points for Mathematics only applied for particular courses (e.g. Dublin Institute of Technology applied bonus points for engineering only).